-Prepares students for jobs such as medical records clerks, medical secretaries, etc. The certificate is fully transferable to the Healthcare Administration AAS degree.
+Prepares students for jobs such as medical records clerks, medical secretaries, etc. The certificate is fully transferable to the Healthcare Administration AAS degree, which is then fully transferable to the Healthcare Management Bachelor Degree program and MSU Denver.
 Please see an Academic Advisor about this pathway.